 In 2017, St. Paul’s School was the subject of a sexual misconduct investigation led by former Massachusetts Attorney General Scott Harshbarger.
 His investigation included allegations over a forty year period from 1948 to 1988.

-In July, 2017, New Hampshire Attorney General Gordon MacDonald convened a grand jury to investigate allegations of abuse at the school.
+In July, 2017, then New Hampshire Attorney General Gordon MacDonald convened a grand jury to investigate allegations of abuse at the school.
 The grand jury completed its investigation late in 2018 at which point a plea deal was signed between the Attorney General and St Paul’s School administration.

 The plea deal was nearly identical to one arranged in 2002-2003 by the New Hampshire Attorney General with Bishop John McCormack, former Bishop of the Catholic Diocese of Manchester, and his Chief Compliance Officer, Rev. Edward J. Arsenault.
-Both deals allowed their respective targets — St Paul School and the Diocese of Manchester — to squash a possible misdemeanor charge of endangering the welfare of minors in exchange for a five year plan of staff training and improved monitoring.
+Both deals allowed their respective targets — St Paul School and the Diocese of Manchester — to squash a possible misdemeanor charge of endangering the welfare of minors in exchange for a five-year plan of staff training and improved monitoring.

 A central tenet of both deals was that the prestigious school and the Catholic diocese would waive grand jury confidentiality so the respective reports and documents could be published.
 Officials of both the Diocese of Manchester in 2003 and St Paul’s School in 2018 signed these waivers.
 In the case of the Diocese, the grand jury report and related files were published with massive local and regional media coverage in March, 2003.